ElGuillermo/HLL_CRCON_Discord_watch_killrate/README.md

 > [!CAUTION]
 > ⚠️This tool has been merged into the main CRCON in v11.4.0 (feb 18th 2025)
-> If you're still using it, please uninstall it before upgrading CRCON
+> If you're still using it, please uninstall it before upgrading CRCON.

 ---